heeyeon-im/heeyeon-im.github.io/projects.md

 </div>
 <br/>
 __* Functionally and neurally differential processing routes for perceiving social visual cues__<br/>
 My fMRI and MEG data show that there are (at least) two different processing routes for perceiving and responding to social visual cues: a fast processing route along the dorsal pathway in the brain for global perception of, and fast reaction to, social crowds and a slower processing route along the ventral pathway for local and detailed perception of individual faces.
+Using different experimental paradigms and tasks, I have discovered that the dorsal and ventral pathways play differential roles in mediating perceptual and action control processes in parallel.
+For example,

 __* Action goals and motivations modulate how our eyes see and navigate a visual scene__<br/>